ShermanSoftwareSolutions/Super.io-backend/README.md

 # Super.io backend

-The Super.io back-end in Sails.js for the Hanze specialization SE 4.2
+The Super.io backend in Sails.js for the Hanze specialization SE 4.2

 ## Technology stack